A stream of turquoise water ceaselessly rushes onward.

 This tiny village is the residence of more than 500 Havasupai tribe members who have called this area home for over 1,000 years.
 Their existence has always depended on the beautiful water of Havasu creek and the lush green valley of the canyon.
 Even their name is derived from this: Havasu means blue-green water, pai means people.
 They are literally “the people of the blue-green water”.
 Nowadays, tourism is their biggest asset; over 20,000 people visit Havasu every year.
 We accounted for two of those.
 We paid our dues at the reservation center, grabbed our permit, and continued on toward the falls.

 Clouds were still thick as we approached the first set of falls.
 Dropping 50 feet from a ledge full of brush, Upper Navajo Falls (also called New Navajo) is the newest of the 5 waterfalls.
 The falls were created in 2008 during a huge flash flood that moved insane amounts of rock and gouged out new channels for the river.
-The flood caused the river to bypass the original falls, instead choosing a new route.
-The Supai village was evacuated and more than 400 people had to be rescued during the flood.
+The flood caused the river to choose a new route and bypass the original falls.
+Supai village was evacuated and more than 400 people had to be rescued during the flood.
 Less than 100 yards away is Lower Navajo Falls.
-With a shorter drop, only 35 feet, but a wider base of almost 100 feet, this falls is much more picturesque.
+With a shorter drop, only 35 feet, but a wide base of almost 100 feet, this falls is much more picturesque.
 It has a stunning backdrop of sheer canyon walls and a beautiful blue pool beneath to swim in.
-It was too chilly to swim in right now, but we would be back.

 Being on vacation time is the best.
 No phones, no watches, and no annoying alarms to rule your day.
 Eat when you want, sleep when you want, and wake up whenever feels right.
-We thought we may have gotten up a bit late for our friends today, but it turned out they had left just before us and we soon caught up.
 Our first order of business was climbing down to the base of Mooney Falls.
 During the late 1800’s, this area was the location of a small-scale mining operation.
 The series of tunnels, chains, and ladders that bring visitors to the base of the falls were first constructed to serve the mine.
 It is a slippery descent, as the falls are constantly soaking the cliffs in spray.
 It is easy to imagine how the man whom the falls are named for, a Mr. James Mooney, died while trying to descend.
 With a drop of 190 feet, Mooney Falls is by far the tallest of the falls in the canyon.
 The falls upriver may be more famous, but Mooney Falls is honestly more impressive.

 It was another chilly day, by Arizona standards, and the clouds drizzled rain on us for much of the walk.
 The way to the Colorado cannot be described as a trail, rather a series of paths.
 It involves much crisscrossing of the river, sometimes via flat wooden ladders, other times requiring wading through the water or hopping boulders across rapids.
 Near Beaver Falls, we even had to climb down a rope.
 The place is a bit like an obstacle course!
 Many different user paths going separate ways tends to cause some confusion as to where exactly you should go.
 The one constant is the river.